sven-gerlach/workout-tracker-api/README.md

 Every fitness tracker I ever used failed to live up to the expectations because:
 1. They have proved to be intrusive during the work-out - requiring cumbersome data entry or offer up a plethora of useless information that bears limited to no actionable value (e.g. staying within a certain heart rate band for cardio-vascular training)
-1. Currently, available apps collect some data, but none actually offer much actionable advice on the back of that data
+2. Currently, available apps collect some data, but none actually offer much actionable advice on the back of that data

 ## Back-End Application
 This repo is the backend of the project.
 It was written in Node.js and uses Express to handle the routes for the various requests.
 Mongoose and MongoDB are used for database storage of user data.
 Other libraries and frameworks include bcrypt, cors, lodash, passport, and passport-http-bearer.

+## Overview of Packages
+- bcrypt
+- Cors
+- Express
+- JavaScript
+- Lodash
+- MongoDB
+- Mongoose
+- NodeJS
+- Passport

 ## Hosted Applications
-### Back-end
-The back-end is hosted on Heroku and can be found [here](https://glacial-lowlands-84293.herokuapp.com/).
-The repository of the back-end can be found [here](https://github.com/sven-gerlach/workout-tracker)

-### Front-end
-The front-end app is hosted on GitHub Pages and can be found [here](https://sven-gerlach.github.io/workout-tracker-client/).
-The front-end repo can be found [here](https://github.com/sven-gerlach/workout-tracker-client)
+The app is deployed on Render under the URL https://ti-sq80.onrender.com.

 ## Entity Relationship Diagram
 ![ERD](admin/entity_relationship_diagram.png)